oayanda/Migration-_To_The_-loud_With_Containerization.-Part-1---Docker_-_Docker-_Compose/project_20.md

 ![docker image pull](./images/2.png)

-We made this *pull* to make our container creation process faster.
+You made this *pull* to make the container creation process faster.
 Otherwise, skip *step on*e and move to *step two*, which does the samething.

 Step 2: Deploy the MySQL Container to your Docker Engine